null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/outis_seven.png)
 ![](charts/outis_seven_weak.png)

-And so an interesting truth comes to light— Sevens Outis is generally worse at clashing than the low rarity clash god trio, and ties with G Gregor in terms of clash strength!
+And so an interesting truth comes to light— 7S Outis is generally worse at clashing than the low rarity clash god trio, and ties with G Gregor in terms of clash strength!
 But, she applies far more debuffs than the typical identity.
 Her presence in a team generally makes winning clashes for others easier, with the next turn paralysis on S1 and offense level down on S3.
 Having a high speed roll of 5-8, a high defense level of 41 and only one stagger threshold also allows her to take a similar role to G Gregor in pulling clashes and tanking the ones she loses.

 However, the damage attributed to her defense level down and weakness analyzed debuffs is generally not enough to compensate for her poor numbers, and having lots of effective health is generally not preferable to G Gregor's regeneration.